 I have developed a ... concept of a hierarchy that can be used to inspect the phenomenon of emergence ...
-A hierarchy is held together by descending constraints and new features can arise when an upper level entity restrains its components in new combinations that are not expected when viewing the components...

-Here Korn's conception of hierarchy, as will be seen, are analogous to Archer's conception of stratification (which is similar to scale as it has been presented).
+A hierarchy is held together by descending constraints and new features can arise when an upper level entity restrains its components in new combinations that are not expected when viewing the components...101 conception of stratification (which is similar to scale as it has been presented).
 Korn's hierarchies are stratified (scaled) emergent wholes.
 While he says they are more than the sum of their parts, there is also the indication of a commitment to downward causation.